2020-2021 School Year Procedures

-A: As of May 29, 2020, the CDC recommends that schools, “Limit any nonessential visitors, volunteers, and activities involving external groups or organizations as possible – especially with individuals who are not from the local geographic area (e.g., community, town, city, county),” (CDC Considerations for Schools).
-We are likely to limit guests, volunteers, and all non-staff adults, although it is something that may change throughout the upcoming school year depending on the health of our surrounding community (Orange County, specifically).
+A: We will limit guests, volunteers, and all non-staff adults, although it is something that may change throughout the school year depending on the health of our surrounding community (Orange County, specifically).

 Q: Will Zion require students to wear masks at school?

 A: Zion will require students, staff, and all visitors to campus to comply with civil authority.
-Current orders require students in grades 3-8 to wear masks whenever they are indoors.
-Students in grades TK/K-2 are recommended, but not required, to wear masks.
+Current orders require children 2 years old and older to wear masks whenever they are indoors.
 Faculty and staff will wear masks or face shields at all times.

 Q: Is Zion planning to offer different tuition rates if remote instruction is required?